Wage Loss Replacement Benefits

 As a rule, wage loss replacement benefits are benefits paid in the following circumstances:

-- They are paid to a beneficiary by an insurer under a wage loss replacement plan (health insurance, accident insurance, disability insurance or income insurance) to compensate for the loss of all or part of a beneficiary's employment income.
+- They are paid to a beneficiary by an insurer under a wage loss replacement plan (health insurance, accident insurance, disability insurance or income insurance) to compensate for the loss of all or part of the beneficiary's employment income.

 They are considered to be wage loss replacement benefits, however, if the plan is based on insurance principles, that is, if the funds are accumulated, usually in the hands of a trustee or in a trust account, and are sufficient to guarantee the payment of potential claims.
-For more information, contact us.

 Any amounts paid by a third party under an Administrative Services Only (ASO) contract that does not meet insurance principles are considered to be employment income.